UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/contrast_curves.rst

 .. _contrast-label:

-Calibrating Algoirthm Throughput & Generating Contrast Curves
+Calibrating Algorithm Throughput & Generating Contrast Curves
 =============================================================

 Due to oversubtraction and selfsubtraction (see `Pueyo (2016) <http://arxiv.org/abs/1604.06097>`_ for a good